 This two-year part-time Higher Diploma programme is designed to expand the knowledge, skills and attitudes of nurses engaged in the care of people who are ill or injured at the first point of contact with the Accident and Emergency setting.
 This programme may also be undertaken in an accelerated mode over one calendar year.
-The Higher Diploma programme is offered in association with the Post-Registration Education Nursing Department in the Mater Misericordiae Hospital.
+The Higher Diploma programme is offered in association with the Post-Registration Education Nursing Department in the Mater Misericordiae Hospital and the School of Nursing St. Vincent's University Hospital.
 It will give academic accreditation, to Higher Diploma level to a specialist course in Accident and Emergency Nursing.
-Students will be taught in University College Dublin and in the Mater Misericordiae Hospital and/or St. Vincent's Hospital, Elm Park.
+Students will be taught in University College Dublin, the Mater Misericordiae Hospital and St. Vincent's Hospital, Elm Park.

-- Registration as a General Nurse with An Bord Altranais, with two years post-registration experience in general nursing. - Candidates must be employed in the Accident and Emergency Department for at least six months prior to, and for the duration of, the course.
+- Registration as a General Nurse with An Bord Altranais, with one year's post-registration experience in general nursing. - Candidates must be employed in the Accident and Emergency Department for at least six months prior to, and for the duration of, the course.
 Candidates must obtain the commitment in writing of both the Director of Nursing and the Accident and Emergency Sister, when accepting the offer of a place on the course, that they will be facilitated to work in the Accident and Emergency care area for the duration of the course. - Current hospital certificates in Basic Life Support (CPR), Manual Handling and Patient Lifting, and Intravenous Drug Administration.
 These must be submitted to the course leader (UCD) prior to entry. - Hepatitis B vaccination.